rothgar/netdata-wiki/named.node.js.md

 curl "http://localhost:8888/json/v1/server"
 ```

-Here is a sample of it:
+Here is a sample of the output this command produces.

 ```js
 {